nvpnathan/nvpnathan.github.io/_posts/2019-11-3-Developer-SRE-Toolset.md

 ---
 ### Infrastructure Tools

+Huge fan of Terraform and I've been using it for years for different use cases.
+The [vSphere](https://github.com/terraform-providers/terraform-provider-vsphere) and [NSX provider](https://github.com/terraform-providers/terraform-provider-nsxt) have matured over time and continue to do so.
+The ability to document how your infrastructure is deployed with `.tf` files provides a reference of how it was deployed and also can be tracked in version control.

 - [Govc](https://github.com/vmware/govmomi/tree/master/govc) - `brew install govmomi/tap/govc`
 - [Terraform](https://www.terraform.io/) - `brew install terraform`
 - [Packer](https://www.packer.io/) - `brew install packer`